cbib/virhunter/README.md

 Befor running VirHunter you have to fill in the config.yaml.
 You need only to fill the predict part with the following information:
 - `ds_path` - path to the input file with contigs in fasta format
-- `weights_path` - folder containing trained model weights
+- `weights_path` - folder containing weights for a trained model
 - `out_path` - path to the ouput folder to save results
 - `fragment_length` - 500 or 1000
 - `n_cpus` - number of cpus you want to use